fsantanna/dceu/doc/manual.md

 # TYPES

-Ceu is a dynamic language in which values carry their own types during execution.
+Ceu provides dynamic types such that values carry their own types during execution.

 The function `type` returns the type of a value as a [tag](#basic-types):